jasonrichdarmawan/ProtocolExample/README.md

 Use Case protocol's coding style guide:
 1. use delegate pattern if you wish to return a result asynchronously.
-2. a function should return an actionable result i.e. `Bool` or `enum`.
-3. If function can't return a result, use completion pattern i.e. `func start(completionHandler: @escaping (Bool) -> Void)`
-4. a function should have documentation comments if the behavior is peculiar i.e. `the finder stop after finding any station once`.
-5. a function should use delegate pattern if the behavior is peculiar to return actionable result i.e. `.FINDER_GRACEFULLY_STOP` event.

 NotifyWhenNearMRTStationWithGPS.swift
 ```swift